 GSIS is run on the same lines (priority for German and Swiss passport holders in the German stream but not in the international stream (notoriously difficult to get into)).
 Passport holders from other countries can apply to any of these schools, but only into the non-native (English speaking) streams.
 Sadly Kellett does not offer priority to British passport holders!

 International schools offering a strong Chinese language program are exceptionally sought-after.
-For example Chinese International School (CIS) and International Schools Foundation School (ISF) are both hugely desirable for the local elite, as they offer very strong academics in both English and Chinese.
+For example Chinese International School (CIS) and International Schools Foundation Academy (ISF) are both hugely desirable for the local elite, as they offer very strong academics in both English and Chinese.
 They also offer good sports and are fairly well-rounded, so are an excellent (if expensive) alternative to the local system.

 The English Schools Foundation (ESF) runs the majority of the English speaking schools (22 at last count).
 Due to the transition from English National Curriculum to IB around ten years ago, they are no longer British-dominated and have morphed into a completely multi-cultural mix (particularly popular with Europeans and Australians).